Hermann-SW/planar_graph_playground/README.md

 # planar_graph_playground

 Lots of stuff has been implemented (JSCAD and OpenSCAD output for 3D), and this README.md needs to be updated.
 The forum threads give information of current development.
 (Half-)sphere vertices, vertex text, spherical edges and spherical polygons are (JSCAD and OpenSCAD) modules implemented in this repo.
 Here is just a small example of C36.10 fullerene embedded onto sphere, animated by OpenSCAD:
 ![C36.10.anim.gif](res/C36.10.anim.gif)
+(planar graphs can be embedded onto sphere because of bijection of sphere minus north pole and plane)

+---

 JavaScript playground for drawing planar graphs (eg. fullerenes) in browser, or as eg. PostScript file with command line tool rjs (run nodejs script) and "JavaScript with C includes" script.